- Applications must be received no later than 3 p.m. Central Time on the deadline date. Early submission is encouraged.

 - Is there a contingency plan for mentors, if they cannot fulfill their contract for mentorship to the early career investigator?

-- Is the candidate’s career development plan, both during the award and afterwards, of high quality and sufficient feasibility?
+- Is the candidate’s career development plan, both during the award and afterward, of high quality and sufficient feasibility?

 - Do the structured activities meet the applicant’s long- and short-term career goals?